DADAP Online.com is your only source for the Drug and Alcohol Driving Awareness Program on the Internet.

-MIP classes are for Minor in Possession and other Texas alcohol related offenses.
-DADAP has been approved as an ONLINE substitute for traditional in-person MIP classes.
+Alcohol Awareness Programs, also known as MIP classes, are for Minor in Possession and other Texas alcohol related offenses.
+DADAP may be an ONLINE substitute for traditional in-person MIP classes.

-DADAP has been developed by Driver Training Associates, Inc. to teach students exactly why drinking / using drugs and driving is always a dangerous and often a deadly decision.
+DADAP has been developed to teach students exactly why drinking / using drugs and driving is always a dangerous and often a deadly decision.
 DADAP covers relevant Texas alcohol laws and the penalties associated with these laws.
-Students are taught that each driver has three Attitude States — the Parent Attitude State, the Adult Attitude State, and the Child Attitude State — and one or more of these states can be in control of our behavior at any given time.
-By remaining in the Adult Attitude State, a driver can make responsible decisions, such as the important decision to not drive at all if he or she plans to drink alcohol first.
+Students are taught that they have three Attitude States – the Parent Attitude State, the Adult Attitude State, and the Child Attitude State – and one or more of these states can be in control of our behavior at any given time.
+By remaining in the Adult Attitude State, they can make responsible decisions.

 Which Texas laws govern attendance of MIP classes?